emencia/diskette/docs/appdef.rst

 their option ``allow_drain``.
 Undefined application are fully collected.

 ..
 Warning::
-    Usage of drain is a risk to collect too many useless data or to break dump loading because of invalid data, so use it with caution.
+    Usage of drain is a risk of collecting many useless data or to break dump loading because of invalid data, so use it with caution.

     Commonly it is better to stand on application definitions.